michal-h21/make4ht/README.md

 You may want to access to the parameters also outside commands, file matches and image conversion functions.
-For example, if you want to convert your file to the `OpenDocument Format`, you can use the following settings, based on `oolatex`
+For example, if you want to convert your file to the `OpenDocument Format`, you can use the following settings, based on the `oolatex`
 command:

     settings.tex4ht_sty_par = settings.tex4ht_sty_par ..",ooffice"